Welcome to the Mindfulvoice blog by Ruth Roberts, BACP accredited counsellor and psychotherapist and lecturer in counselling and psychotherapy.

 This blog is about being authentic.
 It is a space to share my thoughts on all matters to do with wellness, counselling, mindfulness, research and spirituality and anything else in between.
 I hope you find it informative and helpful.

 Please note, the opinions expressed here are my own and do not represent those of any other persons or organisations.

 Personal likes: family, music, singing, cats and sunshine.

 I am a person-centred and experiential counsellor.
 I currently work as a full-time lecturer in counselling and psychotherapy in addition to carrying a small clinical caseload.

-I have fourteen years’ experience of working with clients from a variety of backgrounds and eight years’ experience as a supervisor to newly qualified and trainee counsellors.
-For the last three years, I have also been teaching mindfulness to students at a large university in the East of England.
+I have fourteen years’ experience of working with clients from a variety of backgrounds and nine years’ experience as a supervisor to newly qualified and trainee counsellors.
+I am also a mindfulness teacher and practitioner with a strong interest in incorporating mindfulness into counselling and higher education.

-As a trained singer, I understand the power of finding and having a voice and I work with individuals to develop a more acceptant attitude to themselves and by doing so, to find the means to express themselves more fully and authentically to other people.
+As a trained singer, I understand the power of finding and having a voice.
+I work with individuals to develop a more acceptant attitude to themselves and by doing so, to find the means to express themselves more fully and authentically to other people.